lovish-ab/grocery_delivery_docs/docs/usecase.md

 **Flow:**

 1. Buyer navigates to “My Orders.”
-2. System retrieves order list and status from the database.
+2. System retrieves order list from the database.

 **Post-condition:** Buyer can view both past and ongoing orders.